IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-editing.md

 > [!Note]
-> The `{ComponentName}` uses internally a provider `BaseTransactionService` that holds pending cell changes, until row state submitted or cancelled.
+> The `{ComponentName}` utilizes `BaseTransactionService` - an internal provider that holds pending cell changes until the row state is either submitted or cancelled.

 ## Positioning